dariober/SICERpy/README.md

   --effGenomeSize EFFGENOMESIZE, -gs EFFGENOMESIZE
                         Effective Genome as fraction of the genome size.
 It depends on read length.
 Default 0.74.

+  --requiredFlag REQUIREDFLAG, -f REQUIREDFLAG
+                        Keep reads with these bits set in flag.
+Same as `samtools view -f`.
+Default 0

+  --filterFlag FILTERFLAG, -F FILTERFLAG
+                        Discard reads with these bits set in flag.
+Same as `samtools view -F`.
+Default 4.
+                        You probably want to discard also second-in-pair reads, secondary and supplementary alignments, reads failing QC.

+  --mapq MAPQ, -q MAPQ  Discard reads with mapping quality lower than this.
+Default 5.

   --redThresh REDTHRESH, -rt REDTHRESH
                         Redundancy threshold to keep reads mapping to the same position on the same strand.
-                        Set to 0 to skip filtering and use input as is.
-Default 1.
+Default 0 (do not filter for redundancy).

   --windowSize WINDOWSIZE, -w WINDOWSIZE
                         Size of the windows to scan the genome.
 WINDOW_SIZE is the smallest possible island.
 Default 200.